Home & Mission

 Remington Middle School • 628 Washington Street Franklin, MA

-Run-5k or 5 mile Courses through residential neighborhoods on paved roads.
+Run or Walk-5k or Run 5 mile Courses through residential neighborhoods on paved roads.
 1.5 mile walk through residential neighborhoods.
 Help support our effort to develop the Southern New England Trunkline Trail into a multi-use path for Franklin and Bellingham.
 Post race refreshments.
 Prizes awarded by category.
 T-shirts to the first 150 entrants.
 Participation Medals & raffle prizes and DJ at the site for your enjoyment.

 Event details and schedule

 T-shirts to the first 150 entrants.
 Prizes awarded by category.
 Post race refreshments.
 Race timing by Spitler Race Systems.